RafaelGSS/node/doc/api/cli.md

 Attemps to do so will throw an `ERR_ACCESS_DENIED` unless the user explicitly passes the `--allow-child-process` flag when starting Node.js.

-If the user explicitly allows to spawn a child process, then it will be the user's responsibility to pass along the correct arguments.

 Example:

 ```js